Gold's Gym: Transition to an international franchise

 In 1979 Gold's Gym was sold by Sprague to the trio Ed Connors, Pete Grymkowski (former Mr. World), and Tim Kimber.
 It was the most famous gym in the world at that time.
 After two years of ownership, they moved from the 5500-square-foot facility into a 60,000-square-foot building over a six-year period.
 The three owners extended Gold's Gym to the franchise system and made licensing out deals all over the USA.
 Gold's Gym was one of the first companies in the health and fitness industry to franchise, starting in 1980.

 Using the momentum of its fame it sold licenses for products such as fitness equipment and clothing.
 Soon the brand expanded internationally, after the first outside USA opening in Canada 1985.
 In 1993 the limit of 1 million members was exceeded.
 During the nineties Gold's Gym expanded around the globe, even in Japan and Russia.
 Due to the international franchise, the original character changed subsequently to a modern commercial gym fulfilling the standards of the modern fitness industry.
 In 1999 the company was sold to the private firm Brockway Moran & Partners for an estimated $50 million.

-It was sold again in 2004 to TRT Holdings for $150 million.
+The company was sold again in 2004, to TRT Holdings, for $150 million.

 The growth of Gold's Gym continued expanding the business with modern wellness programs that grew to more than 3000 company partners.
 The original Gold's Gym in Venice Beach is considered a national sports landmark by ESPN and is named on its list of the 100 most important sports venues.
 Notable users of Gold's Gym have included such celebrities as Jessica Alba, Jodie Foster, Morgan Freeman, Dwayne Johnson, Jim Morrison, Keanu Reeves, Hilary Swank, Big Show, and Tiger Woods, and many others.
 In 2016 Gold's Gym opened 58 new locations across the world and in 2017 its first locations in Amman in Jordan.

 New ownership by RSG Group

 The impact of the COVID-19 pandemic heavily affected the company, forcing it to file bankruptcy with its 61 company-owned gyms and over 700 franchises across six continents.
 On May 4, 2020, GGI Holdings, LLC (Gold's Gym) and 14 affiliated debtors filed Chapter 11 bankruptcy in the United States District Court for the Northern District of Texas.
 The debtors have requested joint administration of the cases under Case No. 20-31318.

 Like nearly all businesses, Gold's Gym was required to temporarily close its US locations in March 2020 amid the COVID-19 pandemic.
 In April of the same year, Gold's said that it would permanently close 30 of its locations.
 They said their filing for bankruptcy would only affect company-owned locations and set a reemergence goal for August 2020.
 The company owns about 10 percent of the nearly 700 worldwide locations.